 We adopted FASB revised guidance on "Testing of Goodwill for Impairment."
 Under this guidance, we have the option to choose whether to apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 If we choose to apply a qualitative assessment first, we start the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we determine that it is more likely not that the fair value of a reporting unit is less than its carrying amount.
-If we choose to apply a quantitative assessment, we perform test consists of a comparison of the fair value of goodwill with its carrying value.
-If we choose to apply a quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment, we perform the goodwill impairment test by quantitative assessment test by quantitative assessment test by quantitative assessment test by quantitative assessment test by assessment test by quantitative assessment test by assessment test by assessment test by
+If we determine that it is more likely not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
+Otherwise, no further testing is required.
+The quantitative impairment test consists of a comparison of the fair value of goodwill with its carrying value.
+If we choose to apply a quantitative assessment, we perform the goodwill impairment test by quantitatively comparing the fair values of a reporting unit to its carrying amount.